dpyeates/react-native-attitude/README.md

 # react-native-attitude

-** UNDER DEVELOPMENT - DO NOT USE **

-Provides Attitude (Roll, Pitch & Heading) in degrees for both iOS and Android.
+Provides Attitude (Roll, Pitch & Heading) in degrees for iOS.
+(Android in the future)

 ## Getting started